Letitia Baldrige: Early years

 After first being denied a position and told to improve her secretarial skills, she reapplied and was hired by the State Department as social secretary to David K.E.
 Bruce, US ambassador to France.
 After three years she was appointed secretary in Rome to the American ambassador to Italy, Clare Boothe Luce, followed by a position as director of public relations for the jeweller Tiffany & Co.

 Although then a registered Republican, in 1960 she was invited to work for the Kennedy campaign in Massachusetts once he secured the Democratic presidential nomination, going on to work officially for the First Lady after his victory.
 Baldridge served in the post of White House Social Secretary, coordinating aspects of the Inauguration, receptions, and state dinners.
-Saying she "had had it" with the long days in Washington and serving the administration on overseas trips, she resigned early in 1963, to return briefly to aid the First Lady after her husband's assassination in November of that year.
+Saying she "had had it" with the long days in Washington and serving the administration on overseas trips, she resigned early in 1963, but returned briefly later that year to aid Jacqueline Kennedy after President Kennedy's assassination in November of that year.